- Page Count: 400

 Well this might be my most disappointing book of 2016.
 I was SO excited to see a YA fantasy book where the princess gets the girl, but that’s just about the only thing this book has going for it.
 Actually, even that fell short.

 Dennaleia is engaged to a prince in a kingdom that would persecute her for her magic, but she falls in love with his sister Amaranthine instead.
 Awesome premise, but so poorly executed.
 The book jumps into the story without much character development or worldbuilding, and I don’t even know what’s up with the magic & religion stuff the book revolves around.
 The characters felt juvenile and everything was overly simplistic.
 Even Denna & Mare’s whole relationship felt awkward, forced, and just jumped from dislike to love.

 It was a serious chore to push through the dull plot and I can’t say I really cared about any of it at any point.
 Sometimes a strong story can save weak writing, while strong writing can make a weak story still fun to read.
-This book was weak on every front 🙁 I couldn’t even tell at the end if there’s meant to be a sequel or if that’s the resolution.
-Super disappointing.
+Unfortunately, this book was weak on every front.